By Alice Leclercq, Citizen Jazz Read the full review here.

 By Jim Hynes, Glide Magazine Last year, Ralph Peterson and the Messenger Legacy released their recording Legacy: Alive Volume 6 at the Side Door, reviewed on these pages.
 With Bill Pierce, Brian Lynch, Bobby Watson, Geoffrey Keezer, Essiet, and Peterson at the drums.
 Read this review here.

-By Matt Micucci, JAZZIZ Looking for some Monday motivation?
+By Matt Micucci, Jazziz Looking for some Monday motivation?
 We’ve got you covered.
-From a saxophone legend’s love letter to an iconic vocalist’s unearthed gem, here are five new songs that you can listen to right now to start your week the right way.
-Read the full article here.
+From music delivering powerful messages to music blending Japanese taiko drumming traditions with jazz improvisation, here are five songs that you can listen to right now to start your week the right way.
+Read this article here.

 By Jim Hynes, Making A Scene!
 You could say the centerpiece for this album by New York-based musician and composer Miki Yamanaka is based on a rather strange and alarming subject but then again, you’ve probably had your own experience of wandering through an art museum, only to be totally stunned by a particular work of … Read More

 By Mike Gates, UK VIBE Making her debut for Outside In Music, Japanese violinist, composer, producer and arranger Tomoko Omura presents us with six compositions on this, her fourth album as leader.
 Read this review here.

 By Jackson Sinnerberg, JazzTimes A review of the new vinyl reissue of the 1979 duets album from the vibraphonist and trumpeter.
 Read this review here.